RUSHE3D/Gazaela-System/README.md

 v2.0: Implementation of an administration panel for the hidden services that are working, taking advantage of the capabilities of the internal network of Docker to manage it locally

-v3.0: Implementation of IDS and control of events that occur to detect threats
+v3.0: Implementation of IDS and event control to detect threats